 - Be the collective voice of the Information and Advice Sector, working towards improving services from local statutory bodies by directly communicating with them experiences of the “repercussions” of their policy decisions.

 To achieve this, we created the Reading Advice Network as an ongoing, charitable organisation with the above objectives.
-RAN now has Quality Standard for our Members, we organise regular Advice Forums and develop subsidised training courses to ensure that our Members (and any appropriate Information and Advice-giving organisation) can constantly improve the services they provide to their clients.
+RAN now has Quality Standard for our Members, we organise regular Advice Forums to ensure that our Members (and any appropriate Information and Advice-giving organisation) can constantly improve the services they provide to their clients.

 Our work on Quality Standards